dexpota/kitty-themes/README.md

 ### Bonus

-Try your new theme with one of the scripts in [Color-scripts][2] with this one-liner (requires `jq`):
+Try your new theme with one of the scripts in [Color-scripts][color-scripts] with this one-liner (requires `jq`):

 ```bash